bbommarito/zenbasic/README.md

 ## Acknowledgments

-- The designers of BBC BASIC and TI BASIC for creating such approachable programming environments
-- All the early home computer pioneers who made computing personal
-- Everyone who learned to program by typing `10 PRINT "HELLO"` and hitting ENTER
+- Sophie Wilson and the BBC BASIC team for the brilliant token system
-- Special blame/credit to David Given ([GitHub](https://github.com/davidgiven), [cowlark.com](http://cowlark.com)) of [Poking Technology](https://www.youtube.com/@hjalfi) for the inspiration (insanity?) to dive into language implementation through his epic compiler/assembler videos
+- David Given ([cowlark.com](http://cowlark.com)) for the inspiration to dive into language implementation
+- Everyone who learned to program on an 8-bit machine

 ---